 Mondo grass (Ophiopogon japonicus) is an excellent place to start with growing indoor ornamental grasses.
 It’s a low-growing grass that stays less than 5 inches tall.
 It is tough and drought-tolerant.
 Healthy mondo grass has a deep green hue and somewhat resembles turfgrass.
 It’s an excellent option for a decorative, contemporary container or to be used as a ground cover in a larger container.

-It is less common for people grow ornamental grasses as containerized houseplants.
+It is less common for people to grow ornamental grasses as containerized houseplants.
 It is hard to understand this because grasses have so many desirable qualities.
 They are beautiful, hardy, not too discriminating, and can be easily replaced.
 It’s true that ornamental grasses can be “dirty,” dropping seeds and seed pods.
-If you simply snip off blooming stalks, you can deal with these issues easily.
+But if you simply snip off blooming stalks, you can deal with these issues easily.

 Keep your mondo grass happy with these guidelines: